-20. SHARE-BASED COMPENSATION PLANS
+19. SHARE-BASED COMPENSATION PLAN

-At December 31, 2022 we had two share-based compensation plans: the 2014 Incentive Plan and the 2017 Incentive Plan (collectively, "the Plans").
-Awards are no longer granted under the 2014 Incentive Plan; however, awards previously granted under such plan continue in accordance with their terms.
-Options to purchase common stock were granted to officers and key employees at exercise prices not less than the fair market value of our Company's common stock on the date of the grant, and we also grant restricted stock awards.
+At December 31, 2023 we had one share-based compensation plan, entitled the 2017 Incentive Plan (hereinafter, "the Plan").
+Under the Plan, options to purchase common stock are granted to officers and key employees at exercise prices not less than the fair market value of our Company's common stock on the date of the grant.
+We also grant restricted stock awards under the Plan.
 We issue new common stock to satisfy stock option exercises as well as the issuance of restricted stock awards.

-Stock options and restricted stock awards were granted in both 2022 and 2021.
+Stock options and restricted stock awards were granted in both 2023 and 2022.
 Stock options and restricted stock awards are valued at fair market value based on the Company's closing stock price on the date of grant.
-Stock options granted in 2022 and 2021 vest ratably over five years and expire 10 years from the grant date.
-Restricted stock granted in 2022 and 2021 vests ratably over four years.
-As of December 31, 2022, there were approximately 269,000 shares remaining available for share-based awards under the 2017 Incentive Plan.
+Stock options granted in 2023 and 2022 vest ratably over five years and expire 10 years from the grant date.
+Restricted stock granted in 2023 and 2022 vests ratably over four years.
+As of December 31, 2023, there were approximately 92,000 shares remaining available for share-based awards under the Plan.

 Stock option exercises can be net share settled such that we withhold shares with value equivalent to the exercise price of the stock option awards plus the employees' minimum statutory obligation for the applicable income and other employment taxes.
 The net share settlement has the effect of share repurchases by the Company as they reduce the number of shares that would have otherwise been issued.
-In 2022, approximately 42,000 shares were withheld , and were based on the value of the stock on the exercise dates.
-Total payments made by the Company for the employees' tax obligations to the taxing authorities were \$12,000 in 2022 and nominal in 2021; such payments are generally reflected as a financing activity within the consolidated statements of cash flows.
+In 2023, approximately 430,000 shares were withheld, and were based on the value of the stock on the exercise dates.
+Total payments made by the Company for the employees' tax obligations to the taxing authorities were \$186,000 in 2023 and \$12,000 in 2022; such payments are generally reflected as a financing activity within the consolidated statements of cash flows.

-In accordance with ASC 718, share-based compensation expense of approximately \$1.5 million and \$1.6 million was recognized in 2022 and 2021, respectively, for stock options and restricted stock awards granted since 2015.
+In accordance with ASC 718, share-based compensation expense of approximately \$1.4 million and \$1.5 million was recognized in 2023 and 2022, respectively, for stock options and restricted stock awards granted since 2017.
 An estimate of forfeitures, based on historical data, was included in the calculation of share-based compensation.